Guide to Using the pgvector PostgreSQL Extension in ServBay

 id SERIAL PRIMARY KEY,

--- Define a column for 3-dimensional vectors
+-- Define a 3-dimensional vector column

 vector VECTOR(3)